-Lactose is a certain type of sugar found in milk and other dairy products.
-Therefore, lactose is also called ‘milk sugar’.
+Lactose is a particular type of sugar found in milk and other dairy products, among others.
+This is why lactose is also called ‘milk sugar’.
 Lactose is normally broken down in the small intestine.
 There, the lactase enzyme splits lactose into glucose and galactose so that the intestinal wall can absorb it.
+Read more about lactose intolerance below.

 If you suffer from lactose intolerance, then there is a shortage of the lactase enzyme (lactase deficiency) or the enzyme is missing completely.
 In this case, lactose cannot be split up, so it cannot be absorbed in the small intestine.